SingularityF/PixivWallpaper/README.md

 ## Download client application

-Download the latest binary from [here](https://github.com/SingularityF/PixivWallpaper/releases) if you use a 64-bit machine, or you can install python on your machine and run setwallpaper.py in the Client folder.
+Download the latest binary from [here](https://github.com/SingularityF/PixivWallpaper/releases) if you use a 64-bit machine.
+Otherwise, you can install python3 on your machine and run set_wallpaper.py in the Client folder.

 ## If you want to set up a server application that lets clients set Pixiv wallpapers